jeremykendall/php-domain-parser/README.md

 - Guzzle to create a PSR-15 RequestFactory object;
 - The Symfony Cache Component to use a PSR-16 cache implementation;

-You could easily use other packages as long as they implement the required PSR interfaces.
+You are free to use other libraries as long as they implement the required PSR interfaces.

 ~~~php
 <?php